jacquesfauquex/b64uid/README.md

 ## algorithm

-The algorithm is made of two succesive operations :
+The algorithm is made of two operations :

 ###  UID codes mapping to half bytes